 I started with very basic classes in my public high school.
 We didn’t learn very much – just the basics of grammar and vocabulary.
 The lessons included reading, writing, and a few listening and speaking exercises.
 We would be assigned grammar exercises for homework, and take tests to measure our knowledge.
 Personally, I found this pretty boring.
 I forgot a lot of the vocabulary and grammar I memorized for the tests because I wasn’t using them regularly.

 After high school, I went to university and continued to take Spanish classes.
-In order to get more practice speaking outside of the classroom, I volunteered at a local Mexican community center as a community organizer and English teacher.
+In order to get more practice speaking outside of the classroom, I volunteered at a local Mexican community centre as a community organizer and English teacher.
 This was really energizing because I was able to use my basic language abilities to help my community.

 During university, I spent one semester studying abroad in Ecuador, taking classes and living with a host family.
 This was the most exciting and effective way to learn.
 I was totally immersed and able to put into practice everything I was learning in my classes.
 I also learned a lot about Latin American authors and Ecuadorian culture.
 I think that language and culture are intricately connected, so the cultural aspect can’t be ignored when learning a new language.